What’s The Best Pool Thermometer (2019 Guide)

 7 best pool thermometers

-The HydroTools Digital Pool and Spa Thermometer by Swimline (click here to check the price on Amazon) is a solar powered, floating thermometer that features an easy-to-read LCD display, and comes with a handy nylon cord to secure it to your ladder.
+The HydroTools Digital Pool and Spa Thermometer by Swimline (click here to check the price on Amazon) is a solar powered, floating model that features an easy-to-read LCD display, and comes with a handy nylon cord to secure it to your ladder.

 It comes with 2 AA batteries and is priced pretty competitively compared to other thermometers.